Request A Free Estimate

-Are ladybugs and Asian beetles the same?
-No!
-Ladybugs and invasive Asian lady beetles may be part of the same insect family (coccinellidae), but they are very different bugs.
-When you get to know them, you’ll see that ladybugs and Asian lady beetles not only look different, but they also behave differently.
+They look alike, but are ladybugs and Asian lady beetles the same?
+No. Ladybugs and Asian lady beetles may be part of the same insect family (coccinellidae), but they are very different bugs.
+Not only do they look different (if you know where to look), but they behave differently as well.

 Are Ladybugs Harmful to Humans?